This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Companion Planting and Beneficial Insect Encouragement

-- Plant herbs like basil to deter pests.
+- Plant aromatic herbs like mint and basil that repel harmful insects

 Diverse Planting and Ecosystem Health